RubenNL/PlaceNL-docker/README.md

 RAM: Between 600 and 800 mb of RAM free.
 Firefox uses a lot of memory.
 Storage: 1GB of free space should be more than enough.

-## Note

-As this code is written before the canvas has been opened, the URL isn't yet known.
-In docker-compose.yml `https://reddit.com/r/placenl` is a placeholder for this URL.
-As long as this isn't replaced with the correct one, it can't restart in the background without manual intervention.